hpcclab/E2C-Sim/README.md

 This project simualtes the heterogeneous Edge-to-Cloud (E2C) environment.
 ## How to Install and Execute the Project
 Below, you can find the steps to execute the program:
 1. Download Anaconda from ``` https://www.anaconda.com/products/distribution ``` and install it based on the instruction in Anaconda Webpage (https://docs.anaconda.com/anaconda/install/).
+Once the installation is done successfully, make sure to restart your terminal.
 2. Clone the repository:
 ```git clone https://github.com/hpcclab/E2C-Sim.git ```
 3. Go to the ```E2C-Sim/V1``` directory and run the following command to install required packages (Linux users may need to run `conda env export --no-builds > environment.yml` prior to this command)